muammar/centerfinder/README.md

 - Number of CLOSED MOs.
 - Number of FROZEN MOs.
 - Number of OCCUPIED MOs.
-- The wavefunction in the format: wf,#electrons,Sym,Multiplicity
+- The wavefunction in the format: `wf,#electrons,Sym,Multiplicity`.

 Finally, a `molpro.in` file will be created at the end of the execution.